Chester Community Energy

-We want to promote renewable energy, reduce the City’s carbon footprint and encourage energy efficiency.
-We continually seek to raise funds to carry out our work via grants, crowd funding and public share offers.
+Its purpose is to promote renewable energy, reduce the City’s carbon footprint and encourage energy efficiency.

-With our members’ help, we successfully raised £62k in community shares and installed a 50kW solar PV system at Chester’ Northgate Arena leisure centre.
+With the members’ help, the Company successfully raised £62k in community shares and installed a 50kW solar PV system at Chester’s Northgate Arena leisure centre.

 This community owned renewable energy scheme is generating a community fund for further investment in new projects and interest to return to our members on their shares.

-In 2018, our community fund supported Frodsham Community Centre, Neston Community Centre and Retreat House, Chester for LED installation; and Cheshire Waste Reduction Volunteers to purchase large compost bins.
+In 2018, the community fund supported Frodsham Community Centre, Neston Community Centre and Retreat House, Chester for LED installation; and Cheshire Waste Reduction Volunteers to purchase large compost bins.

 Email firstname.lastname@example.org to find out more.